 What We Don't Like

 If you sleep mostly on your back, you'll definitely love the Natural Foam Euro mattress.
 This bed has a solid reputation in the mattress industry, thanks to its features and Euro-top design.
-It's designed to maximize support while keeping you cool.
+It's designed to maximize support while keeping hot sleepers cool.
 It’s not too soft or too firm, making it the perfect choice for combination sleepers.
 Time spent in a specific position greatly varies depending on a person, and some combo sleepers often end up sleeping in one position than the other.
 This means frequent tossing and turning, which combination sleepers have to keep in mind when looking for a new mattress.

-There’s a reason why the Natural Foam Euro is a favorite to many combination sleepers.
+That said, there’s a reason why the Natural Foam Euro is a favorite to many combo sleepers.
 For starters, it features a Euro-top design offering additional support and comfort.
 It has a mattress cover made of soft merino wool, which is moisture-wicking.
 It also comes with firmness controls, a patented pressure-relief system and a comfort layer consisting of 4” CertiPUR-US certified and high resiliency foam.

 The Natural Foam Euro is ideal for combination sleepers looking for comfort, warmth, and a pain-free night.
 Unlike other common air mattresses, these are the only adjustable mattresses we know of that don't require power cords or a pump.
 It has patented Helix air pods and is constructed with memory foam to self-adjust to your body.